 Herbaceous Peonies require cold weather to trigger flowering.
 The other two types also need a period of dormancy in winter with a temperature drop but do not require the dip to be as cold.

 It’s essential to plant the right type for your region.
-If planted in the wrong area, you may see little flowering, or worse, no flowering at all.
+If planted in the wrong area, you may see little or no flowering at all.

 Those in regions with colder winters in USDA Zones 2-8 should plant herbaceous Peonies.
 Those in warmer regions (Zones 4-9) are better off with intersectional or tree Peonies.
-Gardeners closer to the 7-9 Zone range should opt for Itoh Peonies that have a greater tolerance for warm weather.
+Gardeners closer to the 7-9 Zone range should opt for Itoh Peonies with a greater tolerance for warm weather.

 Your region will also have an impact on the timing of your season.
 Peonies will appear far earlier in warmer areas as the change in weather triggers growth.
 They will pop up later than usual in very cold areas with late spring frosts.

-Peonies will generally bloom longest in cooler, temperate regions than warmer ones.
+Peonies will generally bloom longer in cooler, temperate regions than warmer ones.

-As seasons shift and climates change, it’s also essential to keep an eye on the adjustments in your region.
+As seasons shift and climates change, keeping an eye on your region’s adjustments is essential.
 If spring comes sooner, planting your Peonies earlier will reproduce the right conditions and timing for maximum blooming.

 Along with what you plant, when you plant also influences the blooming season.
-Peonies are typically purchased as bare-root plants, meaning they are dormant at the time of planting.
+Peonies are typically purchased as bare-root plants, meaning they are dormant when planting.

-The best time to plant is in fall before the first frost hits.
-This date will differ depending on your region and location, so check your local weather resources before planting.
+The best time to plant is in the fall before the first frost hits.
+Depending on your region and location, this date will differ, so check your local weather resources before planting.

-Planting in fall allows the plants to establish roots (peony roots can freeze in winter) and adjust to the soil conditions early on, leaving them primed to focus on flowering by the time spring rolls around.
+Planting in fall allows the plants to establish roots (peony roots can freeze in winter) and adjust to the soil conditions early on, leaving them primed to focus on flowering by spring.
 This will maximize the potential blooming season, with all other factors equal.